wurli/ark.nvim/README.md

 This is a _very_ basic proof-of-concept plugin which lets you use Neovim with R via the [Ark Jupyter kernel](https://github.com/posit-dev/ark).
-In particular, this plugin lets you communicate with Ark via Neovim's built-in terminal, and also benefit from Ark's lovely LSP server which update to reflect the packages and objects loaded in your R session.
+In particular, this plugin lets you communicate with Ark via Neovim's built-in terminal, and also benefit from Ark's lovely LSP server which updates to reflect the packages and objects loaded in your R session.

 ## Prerequisites